alexnitta/dev-machine/README.md

     2. eslint
     3. babel
   * Set Sublime preferences by copying from this repo at `config/preferences-sublime-settings`, then in Sublime go to Preferences / Settings - User, paste text and save file
-  * After you have installed Node (see below), create a build system in Sublime for Node: Tools > Build System > New Build System, and copy-paste this text:
+  * After you have installed Node (see below), create a build system in Sublime for Node.
+Copy from this repo at `config/node.sublime-build`, then in Sublime go to Tools > Build System > New Build System, delete the default code, and paste the text.
+Close the file, and when asked whether you want to save, click Save.
+Rename the file
 ```
 {
   "cmd": ["/usr/local/bin/node", "$file"],